Chart Color Schemes

 Pemulwuy - Greystanes (North) features high concentrations of family households, with a fairly typical median household size

 Family households constitute 83.9% of all households, including 49.4% couples with children, 21.2% couples without children, and 12.3% single parent families.
-Non-family households comprise the remaining 16.1%, with lone person households at 14.9% and group households making up 1.2%.
-The median household size is 3.1 people, which aligns with Greater Sydney's average.
+Non-family households account for the remaining 16.1%, with lone person households at 14.9% and group households comprising 1.2% of the total.
+The median household size is 3.1 people, aligning with the Greater Sydney average.

 Frequently Asked Questions - Households